yunan77/FitThinDisk/README.md

 # FitThinDisk
 `FitThinDisk` is a Python program to fit the spectral line cubes with a geometrically thin disk model.
-By giving the spectral line cubes in FITS format, it minimizes the value of &chi;<sup>2</sup> between model and data, and generate the model cube in FITS format in the directory `modelfits`.
-The input cubes must be three dimensional and the spectral axes should be in velocity instead of frequency.

-There are seven parameters can be fit by this program.
-In the initial file `params.ini`, users can choose which parameters they want to fit by setting variation and can determine the bounds of the parameters.

 ## Requirements
 * NumPy
 * Astropy
 * SciPy

+## Description
+`FitThinDisk` uses `scipy.optimize.least_squares` to minimizes the value of &chi;<sup>2</sup> between model and data by giving the spectral line cubes.
+Trust Region Reflective algorithm is selected to perform minimization in order to handle the fitting with bounds.

+The input cubes must be three dimensional in FITS format, and the spectral axes should be in velocity instead of frequency.

+There are seven parameters can be fit by this program.
+In the initial file `params.ini`, users can choose which parameters they want to fit by setting variation and can determine the bounds of the parameters.

 ## Model Parameters
 ### Fixed Parameters